Julia Cumberlege, Baroness Cumberlege

-Julia Frances Cumberlege, Baroness Cumberlege, CBE, DSG, DL (née Camm; born 27 January 1943) is a British Conservative Party politician and businesswoman.
+Julia Frances Cumberlege, Baroness Cumberlege, CBE, DSG, DL (née Camm; born 27 January 1943) is a former British Conservative Party politician and businesswoman.
 She was created a life peer on 18 May 1990 as Baroness Cumberlege, of Newick in the County of East Sussex.
+She retired from the House of Lords on 20 December 2024.

 Early life and education

-Daughter of Dr Lambert Ulrich Camm (né Kamm; d.
+Daughter of Lambert Ulrich Camm (né Kamm; d.
 1997), of Appleton, Newick, East Sussex, general practitioner, the first medical officer for Plumpton Racecourse and formerly of the Indian Medical Service, and Mary Geraldine (née Russell), she was educated at the Convent of the Sacred Heart School, at Tunbridge Wells, Kent.

 Career

 After her marriage in 1961 and raising her three sons, Cumberlege served in local government as a justice of the peace for East Sussex from 1973 to 1985, and a member of East Sussex County Council from 1974 to 1985.
 She was appointed CBE in 1985, and served as a Deputy Lieutenant of East Sussex from 1986 to 1991.

-As chair of a review team commissioned by the Department of Health and Social Security, Cumberlege produced a report in 1986 which, among other things, recommended that nurses should be able to prescribe some drugs.
+As chair of a review team commissioned by the Department of Health and Social Security, Cumberlege produced the Cumberlege Report in 1986 which, among other things, recommended that nurses should be able to prescribe some drugs.
 From 1987 to 1989, she was a member of the DHSS Expert Advisory Group on AIDS.

 In 1992 she was appointed a Junior Health Minister and for five years covered all health and social services matters in the House of Lords.
 Two years later, she vetoed a major Health Education Authority campaign on condom use, "the first attempt for two years to target the general population at risk of HIV", on the grounds that the poster, press and cinema ads "could cause offence" although there had been no evidence of that when testing the campaign.

 She was also the Sponsor Minister for the city of Plymouth responsible for regeneration and a budget of £45 million per year.
 In 1997 she was Opposition Spokesperson for Health.